Message from Pastors Leon and Sally

-Then our youth groups moved online and saw hundreds of views each week.
+When restrictions changed our youth groups moved online and saw hundreds of views each week.

-As restrictions were announced, our service teams worked hard to put in place systems to do church differently.
+As restrictions were announced, our Service Teams worked hard to put in place systems to do church differently.

 We started Indoor services allowing us to involve many volunteers from our greeter and usher teams.